Helical magnetic fields from Riemann coupling: Helical magnetic field generation

 As mentioned above, unlike in the scalar and tensor perturbations during inflation, the above equation is not exactly solvable.
 To do this, we introduce a new dimensionless variable $\tau$, and is defined as:

-Note that $\tau$ is directly proportional to $\eta$ and is a positive definite quantity ($0 < \tau < \infty$).
+$\tau$ and $\eta$ are monotonically related while $\tau$ is a positive definite quantity ($0 < \tau < \infty$).
 [At the start of inflation, $\tau$ is large and vanishes at the end of inflation.]
 In terms of $\tau$, the scale factor for the power-law inflation \eqref{eq:powerLaw} is

 Rewriting Eq. \eqref{eq:sup_mode_eq_alpha} in terms of $\tau$ \eqref{eq:tau_to_eta}, we have:

 The above equation is a Bessel differential equation, and it has a complete solution as

 where $C_1, C_2, C_3, C_4$ are arbitrary constants of dimension $L^{1/2}$.
 As mentioned above, for the two helicity modes, we fix the constants $C_1, C_2$ ($C_3, C_4)$ by matching $A_h$ and $A_h'$ at the transition time between between regions I and II at $k_* \sim \eta_*^{-1}$ where $*$ refers to the quantities evaluated at the horizon-exit.